Dancing in New England: Introduction

 Each part of the tune is divided into shorter phrases, generally in multiples of two.
 So there are generally four-measure phrases and sometimes even two-measure phrases.
 These match the phrasing of the dance which is divided into several figures, usually four or eight measures long and sometimes two measures long.

-Music for square New England squares tends to be similar, except there are a number of squares where the calling is sung to specific tunes from the repertoire of popular songs of the last century or so.
+Music for square New England squares tends to be similar, except there are a number of squares where the calling is sung to specific tunes from the repertoire of popular songs of the last 100–150 years.

 A basic band would be fiddle and piano.
 Beyond that you could add in guitar, bass, flute, another fiddle, accordion, or other instruments (e.g. hammered dulcimer, mandolin, etc.).
 At one time instrumentation was different, including horns, saxophones, drums, etc. These days guitars are replacing pianos at some dances.
 Sometimes sit-in musicians are encouraged, sometimes they aren't permitted.
 Sometimes there are even more sit-in musicians than band members.